AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/adobe-commerce-crons-are-disabled-without-any-intervention.md

 ---
 title: Adobe Commerce [!DNL crons] disabled without intervention
 description: Use this article to fix the issue where [!DNL crons] are disabled without intervention.
+exl-id: 5172d2ae-53ad-4db6-ae00-7b27c96911e9
 ---
 # Adobe Commerce crons disabled without intervention

 This article provides a solution for when [!DNL crons] are disabled without intervention.